B1naryB0b/Bit-Lab-Digital-Garden/src/site/notes/Computer Science/Data Structures/Variables.md

 A string is an array of characters that has some additional functionality to allow for concatenation and modification of

->Wait... so it's just an array of characters in a trenchcoat?
+>Wait... so it's just an array of characters in a trench coat?
 >-Me

 # Pointers